 A lateral is an underhand pitch of the ball to a fellow team member next to you or behind you.
 Laterals are legal only behind the line of scrimmage.
 A dropped lateral is a fumble and the ball is spotted at the point of the fumble and the offense retains possession.
 If the lateral is picked off, the defensive team has the ability to advance the ball.

-The offense may rush the ball an unlimited amount of times per possession, except within their own 10 yard line.
+The offense may rush the ball an unlimited amount of times per possession.
 The quarterback may not rush the ball, they must hand the ball off or lateral to be considered an eligible rush attempt.
 Once the ball is handed off or lateraled any and all defensive players may cross the line of scrimmage in an attempt to “tackle” the ball carrier.

 For a pass to be legal the receiver must have one foot in bounds at the time control is achieved.
 No part of the body may be touching an area out of bounds.

-Teams must have 5 players on the line of scrimmage.
+Teams must have a minimum of 4 players on the line of scrimmage.
 The Quarterback must be off the line of scrimmage.
 Teams may not overload one side of the ball.
-No more than 2 receivers on each side of the center.
-One receiver can go in motion but cannot cross the center-line.
+Receivers can go in motion but cannot cross the center-line.
 Motion can also only be lateral on the line of scrimmage.
 Teams can never overload to one side of the center, one player must line up on the other side of the QB.

 A player is “tackled” by pulling at least one flag from the ball carrier’s belt.